Aid Application Information

 Most OUHSC scholarships are based either on your admissions application, or the department in which you are majoring, or come from an outside source.
 You can also visit any large library and ask to see their section on Grants and Scholarships.
 To assist your needs The University of Oklahoma has provided a guide to financial aid and scholarships at the University of Oklahoma for undergraduate, graduate, and Health Sciences Center students.
 Click here for scholarship information.

-The Sooner Heritage application process will require that you sign in using your HSC user name and password here.
+Students awarded the Sooner Heritage scholarship must be enrolled at least half-time in Fall and Spring terms to retain their eligibility at the time of disbursement.
+Funds are not disbursed during the Summer term.
+The Sooner Heritage application process begins here.
+The final bullet on the page is specific to HSC students and requires that you sign in using your HSC user name and password on the Common OU Scholarship Application.
 This application process will gather information for additional scholarships on the Norman campus.
-If you completed the application previously, you will notice that the application now asks more questions than it did in the past.
 OUHSC students who apply do not need to complete the essay question or the reference section.

 What is the PIN?